Tackling Anti-Social Behaviour in Poole

 How to report anti-social behaviour:

 The council’s Safer Communities Team does not operate a 24 hour responsive service for anti-social behaviour.

 If it is an emergency, and someone’s safety or property is at risk, then call Dorset Police on 999.

 If it is less urgent, you have other options:

-- Call the Borough of Poole on 01202 633438 (during working hours) if you want to complain about an incident that has occurred and you need help or support, or you want us to investigate with our partners.
-If the offices are closed please leave a voice message and we will phone you back during office hours.
+- call the Borough of Poole on 01202 633438 (during working hours) if you want to complain about an incident that has occurred and you need help or support, or you want us to investigate with our partners.
+If the offices are closed please leave a voice message and we will phone you back during office hours

-- If you want to report loud music or noise phone the out of hours service on 0800 506050, or daytime on 01202 261700
+- if you want to report loud music or noise phone the out of hours service on 0800 506050, or daytime on 01202 261700

-- Fill in the “report it” form on the top right hand corner of this page
+- fill in the "report it" form

-- Contact Crimestoppers or 0800 555 111 to report crime anonymously.
+- contact Crimestoppers or 0800 555 111 to report crime anonymously

-Environmental: abandoned cars, dog fouling, fireworks, fly tipping, graffiti, high hedges, licensing issues, noise.
+environmental: abandoned cars, dog fouling, fireworks, fly tipping, graffiti, high hedges, licensing issues, noise

 Back to top